About the Project

 What are we proposing?

 We are developing an offshore wind project, called Norfolk Vanguard.
 The 1.8 gigawatt (GW) development area would be located more than 47km from the Norfolk Coast and would meet the electricity demand of around 1.3 million UK households.
 From the shore you won’t be able to see it.

 The scale of Norfolk Vanguard means it is classed as a Nationally Significant Infrastructure Project (NSIP) under the Planning Act 2008.
 There is a very clear process that we will follow, with many opportunities for you to get involved.

 We have now submitted our Scoping Report to the Planning Inspectorate and received a Scoping Opinion in response.
 You can download the Scoping Report today.

-We hosted our first round of Public Information Days in October 2016 and the second round will take place in March 2017 for local communities to continue their dialogue with us.
+We hosted our first round of Public Information Days in October 2016 and the second round in March and April 2017 for local communities to continue their dialogue with us.
 Find out more here.